 \subsection{Open-Domain Question Answering}

 \cite{chen2017reading} introduced the Open-Domain Question Answering setting that aims to use the entire English Wikipedia as a knowledge source to answer factoid natural language questions.
 This setting brings the challenge of building systems able to perform \textit{Machine Reading Comprehension} at scale. \\ Most recent work explored the following pipeline to solve this task.
-First, documents of the dataset are indexed (or encoded) using either statistical methods like \textit{BM25} or dense representations of documents.
-Then, we retrieve a dozens of them by similarity search between documents and questions \cite{karpukhin2020dense}.
+First, dataset documents are indexed (or encoded) using statistical methods like \textit{BM25} or dense representations of documents.
+Then, we retrieve dozens of them by similarity search between documents and questions \cite{karpukhin2020dense}.
 Finally, we apply a deep learning model trained for machine reading comprehension to find the answer.
 This approach has been developed in a number of papers \cite{chen2017reading}, \cite{raison2018weaver}, \cite{min2018efficient}, \cite{wang2017r3}, \cite{lee2018ranking}, \cite{Yang_2019}.
-It takes advantage of the very powerful language models of SOTA but has the inconvenient of being resource-demanding.
-Moreover, its performances are capped by the capabilities of the documents retrieval step of the pipeline.
+It takes advantage of SOTA's very powerful language models but has the inconvenience of being resource-demanding.
+Moreover, its performances are capped by the capabilities of the document retrieval step of the pipeline.